Benidoleig

 Benidoleig is located in the Girona Valley of the Marina Alta area in Spain's Costa Blanca.
 Among the various amenities within the village is a junior/infant school, nursery school (local authority run), medical centre, post office (open 1 hour per day), supermarket, tobacconist/newsagents, hardware store, curtain shop, hairdresser, estate agent/sign shop, printers, bank, pharmacy and various Spanish bars.
-The village is also well catered with a Spanish restaurant (La Lloma) and an International restaurant (El Cid Restaurant & Bar).
+The village is also well catered with a Spanish restaurant and an International restaurant.

 There is a large expatriate community in Benidoleig but it has not spoilt the essence of the village as incomers have integrated easily within the Spanish community.

 The village hosts a small market on Thursday mornings, where fresh fruit & veg, meat & fish, and clothes, shoes and general household items can be purchased.

 There is no public transport in the village.

 The nearest large supermarket is in neighbouring town of Ondara, some 6 km away.